As many as one in three people who have coronavirus have no symptoms and will be spreading it without realising it.

 - you've been identified as a contact of someone who has coronavirus by NHS Test and Trace, and you've been told to isolate

-- you're clinically extremely vulnerable as you have a condition that means you're at very high risk of severe illness from coronavirus, and you've been advised to shield
+- you're clinically extremely vulnerable as you're at very high risk of severe illness from coronavirus, and you've been advised to shield

 Attending your test